vega/vega-lite/site/tutorials/streaming.md

 });
 ```

+As a word of caution, in some cases it might be necessary to explicitly invoke the `view.resize` API to ensure that the view is reflowed properly in light of the newly added data.
+One way to do this is to execute `view.resize().runAsync()` whenever your data changes as a precaution.
+If your rendered chart doesn't overflows your container in the presence of new incoming data, this is likely to be the root cause.

 This is the end of this tutorial where you learned how to stream new data into your chart.
 If you want to use Vega-Lite with websockets, check out the [Vega-Lite with websockets](https://bl.ocks.org/domoritz/8e1e4da185e1a32c7e54934732a8d3d5) demo.
 You can find more visualizations in the [gallery]({{site.baseurl}}/examples/).
 If you want to further customize your charts, please read the [documentation]({{site.baseurl}}/docs/).

 <script>